notaryproject/specifications/signature-specification.md

 - **`blobs`** (*array of objects*): This REQUIRED property contains collection of only one [artifact descriptor](https://github.com/oras-project/artifacts-spec/blob/main/descriptor.md) referencing signature envelope.
   - **`mediaType`** (*string*): This REQUIRED property contains media type of signature envelope blob.
 The supported value is `application/jose+json`
 - **`subject`** (*descriptor*): A REQUIRED artifact descriptor referencing the signed manifest, including, but not limited to image manifest, image index, oras-artifact manifest.
-- **`annotations`** (*string-string map*): This OPTIONAL property contains arbitrary metadata for the artifact manifest.
-It can be used to store information about the signature.
+- **`annotations`** (*string-string map*): This REQUIRED property contains metadata for the artifact manifest.
+It is being used to store information about the signature.
+Keys using the `org.cncf.notary` namespace are reserved for use in Notary and MUST NOT be used by other specifications.
+  - **`org.cncf.notary.x509certs.fingerprint.sha256`**: A REQUIRED annotation whose value contains the list of SHA-256 fingureprint of signing certificate and certificate chain used for signature generation.
+The list of fingerprints is present as a JSON array string.

 ```json
 {